Video Game series with their own pages:

 - Minsc has an actual berserk button - as in, there's a button you can click to send him into a berserk rage.
 He also goes postal if whoever he's adopted as his "witch" in the second game gets killed.
 (In both these cases, it's a good idea to hide most of your party on the other side of a locked door, since Minsc in berserk mode has a somewhat overactive target acquisition sensor.)

 - In Battlefield: Bad Company 2, Haggard flips out when their Blackhawk pilot mentions being a pacifist.
-Doubles as a Crowning Moment of Funny
+Doubles as a Funny Moment.

 - Sander Cohen has a few of these buttons.
 Harm his art, interrupt his music, even doubt him (or, as the player found, be suspected of doubting him) and you better be ready for a face full of fire.